walkerrandolphsmith/js-data-structures/README.md

 `hasEdge(v, w)` Given two vertices determine if there is an edge with a initial vertex of v and terminal vertex of w.

 `removeEdge(v, w)` Given two vertices remove the edge with an initial vertex of v and terminal vertex of w.

+`outEdges(v)` Given a vertex find all edges where the initial vertex is v.

+`inEdges(v)` Given a vertex find all edges where the terminal vertex is v.